Red-crested tree-rat: Discovery

 On 24 December 1898, Herbert Huntingdon Smith identified the first specimen of Santamartamys in Ocana, Santa Marta, Magdalena, Colombia.
-The specimen was of undetermined gender, and as all specimens of Smith's collections were collected by local hunters, there is no specific information regarding the location where the specimen was discovered.
-A second specimen, also of undetermined gender, was discovered in around 1913 in the Sierra Nevada de Santa Marta by Carriker, but there is not much information regarding its location either, or the date of discovery.
+The specimen was of undetermined sex, and as all specimens of Smith's collections were collected by local hunters, there is no specific information regarding the location where the specimen was discovered.
+A second specimen, also of undetermined sex, was discovered in around 1913 in the Sierra Nevada de Santa Marta by Carriker, but there is not much information regarding its location either, or the date of discovery.
 It is assumed that the specimen was obtained through a gift or was purchased.
 It was recorded as a Santamartamys specimen in 1913 at the American Museum of Natural History in New York.
-Despite several organised searches, no other specimens were discovered.
+Despite several organized searches, no other specimens were discovered.

 However, on 4 May 2011, two volunteers from Fundación ProAves photographed one individual at 1958 m above sea level in El Dorado ProAves Reserve (11°06′02.93″N 74°04′19.36″W) that was subsequently identified by Paul Salaman.

 Description

 Santamartamys specimens measure between 20 in from head to the tip of their tail, with their tails measuring between 18 and 28 cm.
 The species can weigh up to 500 g, and has a woolly, soft, and long coat.
 The species is mainly rufous.
-The hair on the dorsal region is of intense red colouring, and a large portion of the tail hair is black (basal), but the last two-fifths of the tail are white.
+The hair on the dorsal region is of intense red coloring, and a large portion of the tail hair is black (basal), but the last two-fifths of the tail are white.
 Its ears are small and light brown, and feature tufts of long hair on the inner surface, but lack hair on the outer surface.
 Between the eye and the ear, there is a tuft of long black hairs.
 The thin whiskers can reach up to 5 in long, and has a strip of red fur around its neck.

 The upper surfaces of the front and rear legs are covered in a pale gray coat, and the hind legs are very short and wide.
 The feet lack small tubercles and the thumb is covered by a nail.
 Its skull is short and wide, and it has a heavy, large, and uncurved zygomatic bone.
 The supraorbital ridge of the skull is large, and the interorbital region is very broad with nearly parallel sides.
 The facial portion of the skull is very short, and the distance between the incisors and the molars is slightly less than the length of the coronary surface of its upper row of teeth.
-Santamartamys has large eyes, which is consistent with its nocturnal behaviour.
+Santamartamys has large eyes, which is consistent with its nocturnal behavior.
 It has two pairs of udders on the lateral edge of the abdominal side coat.

 Young specimens of Santamartamys have a grey coat.
-During the transition to the adult intense red coat, moulting begins at the anterior region and moves backward.
+During the transition to the adult intense red coat, molting begins at the anterior region and moves backward.